 email@example.com | 612-559-6546

 Sherene Judeh has been a teacher, school administrator, and advocate for equity in education for over 12 years.
 She has taught and led in district and charter schools and seeks continuous improvement in service of high expectations, strong community, and strong achievement results for students.
 Sherene has experience in interdisciplinary learning. social-emotional learning, change management, arts integration, and restorative practices.
 Through research, collaboration, and design, Sherene has worked with several schools to transform academic programming into authentic, community centered learning experiences for students resulting in dramatically increased student achievement.
-For the past three months, Sherene has been the Founding Principal, leading the research, development, piloting, and codification of the newest Hiawatha Academies school focused on equity, community and student agency.
+As the Founding Principal of Hiawatha College Prep-Northrop, Sherene has been responsible for leading the research, development, piloting, and codification of the newest Hiawatha Academies school focused on equity, community and student agency.